ESMValGroup/ESMValCore/doc/quickstart/find_data.rst

 and/or altitude information to the preprocessed output files.
-If the names of these variables differ from the default values, the facets ``pfull_var``, ``phalf_var``, ``zg_var``, and ``zghalf_var`` can be specified in the recipe or extra facets.
+If the names of these variables differ from the default values, the facets ``pfull_var``, ``phalf_var``, ``zg_var``, and ``zghalf_var`` can be specified in the recipe or as extra facets.
-If neither of these variables are available in the input files, it is possible to specify the location of files that include the corresponding altitude information with the facets ``zg_file`` and/or ``zghalf_file`` in the recipe or the extra facets.
+If neither of these variables are available in the input files, it is possible to specify the location of files that include the corresponding altitude information with the facets ``zg_file`` and/or ``zghalf_file`` in the recipe or as extra facets.
 The paths to these files can be specified absolute or relative (to the :ref:`configuration option <config_options>` ``auxiliary_data_dir``).